mnixo/nuxeo-logo-generator/README.md

 All the SVG logo templates and default colors are compliant with the Nuxeo branding guidelines.

 The resulting file format for the logo is PNG.

-### Under the (small) hood

-Nuxeo Logo Generator started as a simple [Polymer 2](https://www.polymer-project.org/2.0/start/) application.
-As a candidate for exploratory research, it evolved into a [Polymer 3](https://www.polymer-project.org/3.0/start/) app, using the very new and unreleased [LitElement](https://github.com/Polymer/lit-element) base class.